TMJ Orofacial Disorders Center

 Some formulas can include platelet-rich plasma and growth factors derived and concentrated from your own blood.

-Hyaluronic acid can help reduce pain.
+Hyaluronic acid can help reduce pain, decrease jpint noises and improve range of motion.
 A loss of hyaluronic acid can contribute to joint pain and stiffness.

 Trigger Point and IMS

-Trigger point injections specifically target the knotted up muscles that are causing your pain.
+Trigger point injections specifically target the knotted up muscle fibers that are causing your muscle pain and tightness.
 IMS uses tiny micro needles to do the same thing.

 The right pain-relieving injection depends on your condition and concerns, preferences, current health, and other factors.
-During your personal consultation, Dr. Pehling can discuss the options in detail and help you decide what’s best.
+During your personal consultation, Drs.
+Pehling and Gupta can discuss the options in detail and help you decide what’s best.

-The TMJ Orofacial Disorders Center provides pain-relieving injections like Botox due to the many benefits, such as:
+As TMJ Orofacial Pain specialists they have provided thousands of pain-relieving injections like Botox due to the many benefits, such as:

 Some of the injections, such as hyaluronic acid, are made of substances naturally found in and completely safe for the human body.